stollterri/stollterri/README.md

 - 👋 Hi, I’m @stollterri
 - 👀 I’m interested in Reading, Learning and Problem-Solving.
-- 🌱 I’m currently learning to code.
+- 🌱 I’m currently learning to become a Software Developer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, please email me at stollterri47@gmail.com.
 - 😄 Pronouns: She/her/hers